Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 # Hidden Histories
 # -- Creating Asset Bundles --
 ## Overview
+NOTE: this assumes prior knowledge of Unity!

 This is a step by step tutorial to create an asset bundle that can be used by **ARpoise** or **AR-vos**.
-In the tutorial an asset bundle for Android is created.
+The tutorial shows how to create an asset bundle for Android, on a Windows 10 PC.
-This is done on Windows 10.
-The process for creating an iOS asset bundle or doing the steps on a Mac are similar.
+The process for creating an iOS asset bundle on a Mac are similar.
 See the last section of this document for further information.

 ## Unity Install